henrikje/laebel/README.md

 - [ ] Make the display nicer visually, perhaps something like GitHub READMEs
 - [ ] Load the current container id on startup (it won't change)
-- [x] Add special labels that services can use to display clickable links
-  - For example, a basic web server can link to its homepage
-  - A service can link both to its primary endpoint and to its API documentation
 - [ ] Display a nice error message if the user forgets to mount the Docker socket
 - [ ] Display a nice error message if the user does not mount the Docker socket readonly
 - [ ] Display a nice error message if the container is not run as part of a Docker Compose cluster